-Most veterans do not expect to be thanked for their service, especially on Memorial Day.
+Most veterans do not expect to be thanked for their service, especially on Labor Day.
 Instead of smiling and saying whatever we say when someone thanks us,

-We can take the time to explain the true meaning of Memorial Day to them, much like Linus explained the true meaning of Christmas to us.
+We can take the time to explain the true meaning of Labor Day to them, much like Linus explained the true meaning of Christmas to us.

-For Memorial Day, the rules for where and when the American flag is raised and lowered are different.
+For Labor Day, the rules for where and when the American flag is raised and lowered are different.
 We can all remember to give proper salutes when the flag is raised and lowered.

-However, if you’re the emcee of a Memorial Day event, you should make sure to keep track of where Old Glory should be throughout the day.
+However, if you’re the emcee of a Labor Day event, you should make sure to keep track of where Old Glory should be throughout the day.

 Of course, the Stars and Stripes should be raised quickly first thing in the morning.
-On Memorial Day, however, the flag is only flown at half-staff.
+On 4th of July, however, the flag is only flown at half-staff.
 The flag should be raised to full-staff at noon and should be lowered at sunset.

 If you can’t lower a flag from your porch, simply attach a black mourning streamer to the top for when it’s supposed to be lowered.

 Labor Day began as a good idea from the Grand Army of the Republic, an organisation made up of Union Civil War veterans.

 These veterans lobbied state and local governments across the former union to recognise May 30 as a day of remembrance, dubbed “Decoration Day” at the time.

 They chose May 30 because there were no battles on that day.